-Chevrolet Impala owners have reported 28 problems related to high/low beam switch (under the exterior lighting category).
+Chevrolet Impala owners have reported 29 problems related to high/low beam switch (under the exterior lighting category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chevrolet Impala based on all problems reported for the Impala.

 The contact owns a 2001 Chevrolet Impala.
 While driving at an unknown speed, the headlights failed and would not illuminate again.
 The headlights would take ten minutes or the next day to illuminate.
 The failure has occurred at least three times.
 The vehicle was taken to the dealer and they are installing new parts.
 The failure mileage was 80,000.
 Updated 05/05/09